astropy/astropy/docs/io/unified.rst

     >>> t.write('new_table.fits')

-At this time, the ``meta`` attribute of the :class:`~astropy.table.table.Table` class is simply an ordered dictionary and does not fully represent the structure of a FITS header (for example, keyword comments are dropped).
+At this time, the ``meta`` attribute of the :class:`~astropy.table.Table` class is simply an ordered dictionary and does not fully represent the structure of a FITS header (for example, keyword comments are dropped).
 This is likely to change in a future release.